 On an annual basis, over the past several years, grants of time-based equity have been issued to executive officers and other key employees under the 2010 Sypris Omnibus Plan.
-The economic value of each grant is targeted, in bands of share award levels, to be approximately equal to the 25 th percentile of comparable equity awards, as indicated by market survey information provided by Pearl Meyer.
-The grants are awarded as restricted stock or options to purchase Common Stock.
-The initial recommendations for these equity awards are developed by the Company's Corporate Director of Human Resources and the President and Chief Executive Officer, subject to the final review and approval of the Compensation Committee, or in the case of the President and Chief Executive Officer, subject to the recommendation of the Committee and the final review and approval of the full Board.
+The estimated long-term economic value of each grant is targeted, in bands of share award levels, to be approximately equal to the 25th percentile of comparable equity awards, as indicated by market survey information provided by Pearl Meyer.
+The grants are awarded as restricted stock or options to purchase our Common Stock.
+The initial recommendations for these equity awards are developed by the Company's Corporate Director of Human Resources and the President and Chief Executive Officer.
+All awards of equity as well as cash bonuses are subject to the final review and approval of the Compensation Committee, or in the case of the Chairman and the President and Chief Executive Officer, are subject to the recommendation of the Committee with the final review and approval of the full Board.